szk2s/tdd-max/README.md

 Though you can file an issue, PR is much more appreciated.
 The code is simple enough to modify quickly.

 ## For contributors
+### Prerequisite
+- Node 10.16
+- Yarn
+- Max 8.1.0 or higher
+### Set up your dev environment
+1. Clone this repository
+1. Add path of your cloned directory to `Options >> File Preference` of your Max
 ### Publish
 1. Indicate the version number in the `package.json`
 1. commit and push